hphelion/documentation/commercial/GA1/commercial.backup-restore-GA.md

 - [Restore command options](#roptions)
 - [Undercloud password issues](#underpass)

-You execute scripts in the seed VM host server, where:
+You execute scripts in the seed cloud host server, where:

 - the seed VM is installed
 - the installation files are located